4-Ingredient Cheesy Hash Brown Casserole (Without Soup)

 The heavy cream gives the casserole it's delicious richness, but if you would prefer not to use heavy cream, half & half could be substituted.
 I would not recommend using milk as it could result in a watery casserole.
 I have not tested this recipe with any dairy substitutes.

 You can also make these cheesy potatoes without thawing the hashbrowns first.
 Assemble the casserole the same way, just using potatoes are that still frozen.
 Cover and refrigerate 8-12 hours, then bake.
 Note that the baking time may increase.
+I'd recommend taking the baking dish out of the fridge about an hour before baking.

-Other Recipes You'll Love
+Other Comfort Food Recipes You'll Love

 Be sure to follow The Darling Apron on Facebook & Instagram along with what I'm pinning on Pinterest!